Bilinear Bochner-Riesz square function and applications: Proof of Theorem

 and write $M_{R,s,\mu}(\xi)=M_{s,\mu}(\xi/R)$.
 Note that

 Using the definition of $\xi_{k,m}^s$ and $\varphi$, one can verify that support of $M_{R,s,\mu}(\xi)$ is contained in the set $\{\xi:\frac{|\xi|}{R}\approx 1\}$.

-We will need the following estimate from the proof of [Lemma 5.5, \cite{JS}] for all $|\beta|\leq N.$ Also, observe that the supremum over $s$ is outside the integral in~\eqref{Qoper} we can use Plancherel theorem to prove it when $p=2$.
+We have the following estimate, see proof of [Lemma 5.5, \cite{JS}] for details. for all $|\beta|\leq N.$ Also, observe that the supremum over $s$ is outside the integral in~\eqref{Qoper} we can use Plancherel theorem to prove it when $p=2$.

 Next, using integration by parts and the pointwise estimate on $\frac{\partial^{\beta}}{\partial\xi^{\beta}}M_{s,\mu}(\xi)$ as above we can show that

 where $N'\leq N$.

 Choose $N'$ large enough in the inequality \eqref{pointwiseestimate2} to show that $\mathcal{F}^{-1}M_{R,s,\mu}$ verifies the conditions of vector-valued Calderon-Zygmund kernel.
 More precisely, for $x\neq 0,$ we have